harendrasp/isString/README.md

 # isString

-Find if a string is string.
+Find if a string is string.git init